streamnative/pulsar-resources-operator/README.md

 The Pulsar Resources Operator is a controller that manages the Pulsar resources automatically using the manifest on Kubernetes.
 Therefore, you can manage the Pulsar resources without the help of `pulsar-admin` or `pulsarctl` CLI tool.
 It is useful for initializing basic resources when creating a new Pulsar cluster.

-Currently, the Pulsar Resources Operator provides a full management life-cycle for the following Pulsar resources, including creation, update, deletion.
+Currently, the Pulsar Resources Operator provides full lifecycle management for the following Pulsar resources, including creation, update, and deletion.

 - Tenants
 - Namespaces